bilal-rachik/htcondition_monitoring_of_hydraulic_systems/README.md

 - **FS1:** Volume flow data (l/min) sampled at 10Hz.
 - **Profile:** Contains various variables, including the "valve condition," which indicates whether the valve is in an optimal state (100%).
 ---
+### Train and Evaluate a Logistic Regression Model
 ```bash
 python src/train.py --data-dir path/to/your/data --feature-files file1.txt file2.txt --target-file target.txt --split-index 2000 --model-output path/to/save/model.joblib
 ```